d0tTino/DeepThought-ReThought/docs/perception_service.md

 ## Replaying Perception Events

+The `setup_jetstream.py` script provisions a `PERCEPTION` stream with two durable consumers: `memory-perception-consumer` and `analytics-perception-consumer`.
 You can replay stored perception events from JetStream using the NATS CLI.
-The following commands retrieve the next 10 messages from each durable consumer:
+The following commands retrieve the next 10 messages from each consumer:

 ```bash
 # Replay from the memory consumer